-And much to my surprise, God showed up again the next morning at gym class in the form of two social rejects.
+To my surprise, God showed up again the next morning at gym class in the form of two social rejects.

 Life changed and High School became filled with the unexpected: evangelism, discipleship, forgiving bullies and being mentored by men like Ray Schmautz, the young John McArthur, Dennis Agajanian and Ben Patterson.
-After High School I joined Campus Life staff and pursued college degrees in fine arts and astronomy.
+After graduation I joined Campus Life staff and pursued college degrees in fine arts and astronomy.
 Those were the days of the Jesus Movement, and I attended Calvary Chapel of Costa Mesa and got involved in their many ministries.

 To maintain my habit (food) I became a sail-maker until going full-time with YFC.
-In 1979 I married Kathee Alexander and we relocated to the Napa Valley to assist at a big church that self-destructed after two years.
+In 1979 I married Kathee Alexander and we relocated to the Napa Valley to assist at a big church that self-destructed two years later.
 Following a brief sojourn in San Diego I took a position at Calvary Chapel in Auburn, CA, and two years later we planted a church near Cool, CA, where I’ve pastored ever since.
 Cool.
 Really.

-The years since have been my most exhilarating, exhausting and fulfilling—I’m breathless and blessed.
-Above all, my love for Jesus still grows—He’s everything to me.
+The subsequent years have been my most exhilarating, exhausting and fulfilling—I’m breathless and blessed.
+Above all, my love for Jesus still grows—He’s still everything to me.
 He forgave my sins and taught me to forgive, chased me down when I ran and took me down when I got cocky.
 He cared when I didn’t, stayed faithful when I wasn’t and loved me when I hated.
 I am His forever.

 Maybe He’s chasing you, too.
 Let Him catch up—He won’t hurt you.
 He saves.